 The Elkhorn Flea happens four times a year and this happened to be their last show of the season.
 It took us about 15-20 minutes to pay and park.
 Yowza!
 Since I wasn’t familiar with the layout of this event, I stuck to my normal routine.
-I started at the furthest barns and worked my way forward then through the fields.
-My theory is since I was 15 minutes later then the other early birds I wanted something a bit fresher in hopes it had yet to be picked over.
+I started at the furthest barns and worked my way forward than through the fields.
+My theory is since I was 15 minutes later than the other early birds I wanted something a bit fresher in hopes it had yet to be picked over.
 This gal doesn’t like to miss a deal.
-Normally I bring a couple hundred bucks with me and come home empty handed.
-I’ve been doing this for so long, and since I’m very particular, it really has to be a stand out piece to come home with me.
+Normally I bring a couple of hundred bucks with me and come home empty-handed.
+I’ve been doing this for so long, and since I’m very particular, it really has to be a stand-out piece to come home with me.

 I told the guy I really liked it but explained my situation of already blowing thru half my wallet and was only 1 barn in.
 I told him I’d stop by before we left and if it was there, I’d buy it.
 Leave it to fate.
 I hung my head and sadly walked away.
 That’s when I hear, you can have it for $40.
 My heart skipped a beat.
 The boy looked at me, and he knew I wanted it.
 He could see it in my crazy eyes.
 He must really love me because he looked at the guy and said, “I’ll buy it for her for $40.”
 YAHTZEE!
 We shook the guy’s hand and thanked him (and the boy) profusely.
 Suddenly, he realized what he had just done to himself.
 He had won himself another trip to the car.
 Third on in under 30 minutes.
 I’m serious you guys…he’s a keeper!

 All in all, we (I) had a fabulous time.
 The boy did find a treasure of his own, so he left a happy camper as well.
-We had some great people watching as this place was filled with hipsters, hoarders and down right weirdos.
-From the two dudes dressed as clowns sans face paint to the guy standing in the t-shirt that read, “I’m with Bob” and standing next to another guy wearing a shirt that read, “Hi, I’m Bob” to Hippie Tom and his crazy hand painted wares.
-After this trip I fear I’m starting to walk the line of hoarder.
+We had some great people watching as this place was filled with hipsters, hoarders, and downright weirdos.
+From the two dudes dressed as clowns sans face paint to the guy standing in the t-shirt that read, “I’m with Bob” and standing next to another guy wearing a shirt that read, “Hi, I’m Bob” to Hippie Tom and his crazy hand-painted wares.
+After this trip, I fear I’m starting to walk the line of a hoarder.
 I left about 4 hours after my arrival in an SUV that resembled the likes of a traveling hobo.

 So on a random survey, next year if I kinda made some planning, would anyone be interested in attending this with me?